 It especially hit southern Europe – Spain, Italy and Portugal – but also had an effect in England, France and Germany.
 Deaths and health problems occurred during 16 consecutive days of the heatwave, with the elderly particularly hard hit.

-Sources: United Nations, United Nations II, IPCC, 20 Minutos, ABC, El País, El Mundo, Oxfam, RTVE, Terra Ecología, Europa Press, Muy Interesante, El Mundo II, El País II, United Nations III, La Tercera, El País III, El Mundo III and El País IV.
+Sources: United Nations, United Nations II, IPCC, 20 Minutos, ABC, El País, El Mundo, Oxfam, RTVE, Terra Ecología, Europa Press, Muy Interesante, El Mundo II, El País II, United Nations III, La Tercera, El País III, El Mundo III, El País IV, Clarín, El Mundo IV and El País V.

 Would you like to receive the best sustainability content in your e-mail?